China–Kazakhstan border: History

 The southernmost section of the frontier (i.e. roughly the southern half of the modern China–Tajikistan border) remained undemarcated, owing partly to the ongoing rivalry between Britain and Russia for dominance in Central Asia known as the Great Game; eventually the two agreed that Afghanistan would remain an independent buffer state between them, with Afghanistan's Wakhan Corridor being created in 1895.
 China was not a party to these agreement and hence the southernmost section of the China-Russia boundary remained undefined.

 After the Xinhai Revolution and the Chinese Civil War in China and the October Revolution and the Russian Civil War in Russia, the Sino-Russian border became the PRC-USSR border.
 During Joseph Stalin's collectivization and sedentarization policies beginning with the First Five-Year Plan and resulting in the Kazakh famine, large numbers of nomads from Soviet Central Asia fled across the border to Xinjiang.
 However, the Chinese and Soviet authorities were not always in agreement where the border line ran on the ground, which led, in particular to a border conflict east of Lake Zhalanashkol in August 1969.

 After Kazakhstan became an independent country, it negotiated a border treaty with China, which was signed in Almaty on April 26, 1994, and ratified by Kazakh President Nursultan Nazarbayev on June 15, 1995.
 According to the treaty, a narrow strip of hilly terrain east of Lake Zhalanashkol which the USSR and China had contested in 1969 has become recognized as part of China.

 To delineate certain small sections of the border more precisely, additional agreements were signed on 24 September 1997 and 4 July 1998.
 Over the next several years, the border was demarcated on the ground by joint commissions.
 According to the commissions' protocols and maps, the two countries' border line is 1782.75 km long, including 1215.86 km of land border and 566.89 km of border line run along (or across) rivers or lakes.
 The commissions' work was documented by several joint protocols, finalized with the Protocol signed in Beijing on May 10, 2002.
 The agreements are not recognized by the government of the Republic of China on Taiwan.

 In 2011 a cross-border free trade area opened on the border at Khorgos in an effort to boost Chinese-Kazakh trade.

-The two countries' border protection authorities carry out regular meetings and on occasions even joint border patrols.